 What are the implications?

 - The concentration of ions in solution can be directly determined from the concentration of the completely dissociated compound.
-For example, a 0.1 M solution of NaCl will produce 0.1 M Na+ ions and 0.1 M Cl- ions.
+To give you an idea, a 0.1 M solution of NaCl will produce 0.1 M Na+ ions and 0.1 M Cl- ions.

 - Calculations involving colligative properties (boiling point elevation, freezing point depression, osmotic pressure) become more straightforward.
 The number of particles in solution (ions) is directly proportional to the effect on these properties.